celery/celery/docs/userguide/executing.rst

 and you can add your own custom serializers by registering them into the carrot serializer registry.

+The default serializer (pickle) supports Python objects, like ``datetime`` and any custom datatypes you define yourself.
+But since pickle has poor support outside of the Python language, you need to choose another serializer if you need to communicate with other languages.
+In that case, ``JSON`` is a very popular choice.

 The serialization method is sent with the message, so the worker knows how to deserialize any task.
 Of course, if you use a custom serializer, this must also be registered in the worker.